 Which way will you go?”

 Recently I had the pleasure of training with a man who exemplified the doing part in this.
-As he told his story, I reflected on an experience of mine that was similar, but his – and his decision – was more final, asking more of him than what mine did of me.
+As he told his story, I reflected on a similar experience of my own, but his – and his decision – was more final, asking more of him than what mine did of me.

 These are the people I consider leaders.
-Rank or position – “being someone” – has nothing to do with leadership – it may require deference, but it cannot command respect.
-What you do – consistently, over many years and under repeated tests – defines who you are far more than any position or promotion.
+Rank or position – “being someone” – is what most people strive to achieve, and has nothing to do with leadership.
+Rank – position – “being someone” may demand deference, but it can never command respect.
+Action – what you do consistently, over many years and repeated tests – defines us far more than any position or promotion achieved.